Clostera multnoma (Hy. Edwards, 1885)

 Adults

-Clostera multnoma is a small (FW length 12–14 mm) mottled dark blue-gray Clostera that is widely distributed in the Northwest but is sporadic and rarely collected.
-Like other members of the genus it has pale transverse lines, and the postmedial line forms a white mark at the costa that abuts a red-brown spot in the postmedial area.
+Clostera multnoma is a small (FW length 12–14 mm) mottled dark blue-gray Clostera that is widely distributed in the Northwest but is never common.
+Like other Clostera species it has pale transverse lines, and the postmedial line forms a white mark at the costa that is surrounded by red-brown scales.
+The hindwing is blackish gray without spots or lines.
 The head and thorax are black and the rest of the body is dark gray.
 The antennae are bipectinate and the tip of the male abdomen is tufted.

-This species can be distinguished from our other gray Clostera species by the orientation of the pale lines in the median area.
-The antemedial and median lines do not touch in C. multnoma.
+This species can be distinguished from most of our other gray Clostera species by the orientation of the pale lines in the medial area.
+The antemedial and medial lines do not touch in C. multnoma.
 In Clostera "apicalis" and Clostera strigosa the lines are partially fused producing and oblique line from the medial third of the costa to the distal third of the posterior margin.
-Until recently, C. multnoma was considered to be the same species as C. brucei, an eastern North American species not yet documented from our region.
+Clostera multnoma is closely similar in patterning to C. brucei, and was until recently considered to be conspecific with it (Miller et al. 2018).
+Clostera brucei is only definitively known from south-eastern British Columbia in the Pacific Northwest.
+Clostera multnoma has more red-brown on the anterior forewing and tends to be the smaller and darker of the two species.
+The hindwing of C. multnoma lacks markings while that of C. brucei has a visible pale postmedial line.

 Larvae

-The larva is finely mottled with white and gray and has two prominent rows of large yellow spots along each side, a short row of black spots on each side behind the head, and two black spots on top (one a few segments behind the head and the other toward the tip of the abdomen).
-It is depicted by Miller et al. (2018).
+The larva is finely mottled with white and gray and has two prominent rows of large yellow spots along each side, a short row of black spots on each side behind the head, and dorsal black spots on top on the anterior and posterior abdomen.
+It is depicted in Miller et al. (2018).

 Habitat